-6. Agencies use equity-focused hiring practices and inclusion-focused professional development to build and support an internal staff that represents the cultural and racial makeup of the population they serve.
+6. Agencies-In alignment with the Office of Financial Management's Model Diversity, Equity, and Inclusion Policy, agencies should use equity-focused hiring practices and inclusion-focused professional development to build and support an internal staff that represents the cultural and racial makeup of the population they serve.